 Do you know that Ukraine is a home to many pink lakes?
-A majority of them are located in the Kherson region.
+A majority of them are located in the Kherson region (6 things to do in Kherson).
 In this article I am going to give you a detailed description on how to visit the best pink lake in Ukraine.
 Also, because some people may worry that the pictures are photoshopped or unrealistic, I’ve specifically uploaded plenty of unedited ones for you to see.
 If you follow my instructions, and don’t turn back too soon, you’re guaranteed to see the truly vibrant pink lake of Ukraine.

 The first question that comes to mind when you hear Pink Lake is why is it pink?
 The water has a fantastic pink color due to a specific organism – unicellular algae Dunaliella.
 This organism makes beta carotene due to sun light and warm weather that makes water pink.